Ara Güler: Güler's philosophy and style

-Güler attached the greatest importance to human presence in his photographs and described himself as a "visual historian".
-"When I'm taking a picture of Aya Sofia, what counts is the person passing by who stands for life", he said.
-He believed that photography should provide a memory of people, of their lives and especially their suffering.
+Güler attached the greatest importance to human presence in his photographs, describing himself as a "visual historian".
+He said: "When I'm taking a picture of Aya Sofia, what counts is the person passing by who stands for life".
+He believed that photography should provide a memory of people, of their lives, and especially their suffering.
 While he considers that art lies, he believes that photography can only reflect reality.
-He embraced the identity of a photojournalist because he did not attach much value to photography as an artistic pursuit, which to him would have little value.
-He did not consider photography to be an art.
+He embraced the identity of a photojournalist because he did not attach much value to photography as an artistic pursuit.
+His friend, writer Orhan Pamuk, for whose book his photographs provided illustrations, wrote of his work: "The crucial, defining characteristic of an Ara Guler photograph is the emotional correlation he draws between cityscapes and individuals".